Breaking the SFT Plateau: Multimodal Structured Reinforcement Learning for Chart-to-Code Generation

 \section{Abstract}

-While reinforcement learning (RL) has proven highly effective for general reasoning in vision-language models, its application to tasks requiring in-depth understanding of information-rich images and the generation of structured outputs remains underexplored.
-Chart-to-code generation is a prime example of this challenge, as it demands complex reasoning over visual charts to generate structured code.
-Therefore, supervised fine-tuning (SFT) alone is often insufficient, highlighting a critical need for effective RL strategies that appropriately reward the structured outputs.
-In this paper, we systematically investigate the performance plateau in SFT through large-scale experiments and propose Multimodal Structured Reinforcement Learning (MSRL) for chart-to-code generation, which substantially breaks through this plateau.
-To this end, we first construct the largest training corpus to date, containing 3 million chart-code pairs.
-To mitigate the simplistic patterns of prior synthetic data, we curate real-world tables from arXiv papers as the data source.
-Despite reaching a state-of-the-art performance, our experiments demonstrate that simply scaling the SFT data eventually hits a performance plateau where further increases yield negligible improvements.
-To break this plateau, our MSRL method leverages a multi-granularity structured reward system that uses multimodal textual and visual feedback to guide the RL training.
-At the textual level, rule-based rewards validate the fidelity of fine-grained code details.
-At the visual level, a model-based reward is derived by first rendering the generated code into an image and then employing an evaluator model to assess its structural similarity to the ground-truth chart.
-To ensure training stability, we implement this multimodal reward within a two-stage curriculum, where the model initially trains on textual rewards alone before progressing to the combined textual and visual signals.
-Experimental results demonstrate that our MSRL framework significantly breaks the SFT plateau, improving the high-level metrics by 6.2\% and 9.9\% on ChartMimic and ReachQA benchmarks respectively.
-Notably, our method significantly outperforms all methods in the chart domain and achieves competitive performance with advanced closed-source models for the first time.
+While reinforcement learning (RL) has proven highly effective for general reasoning in vision-language models, its application to tasks requiring deep understanding of information-rich images and structured output generation remains underexplored.
+Chart-to-code generation exemplifies this challenge, demanding complex reasoning over visual charts to produce structured code.
+Supervised fine-tuning (SFT) alone is often insufficient, highlighting the need for effective RL strategies tailored to structured outputs.
+In this paper, we systematically investigate the performance plateau of SFT through large-scale experiments and propose Multimodal Structured Reinforcement Learning (MSRL) for chart-to-code generation.
+We construct the largest training corpus to date, with 3 million chart-code pairs curated from real-world tables in arXiv papers, addressing the limitations of previous synthetic datasets.
+Despite achieving state-of-the-art performance, our experiments show that simply increasing SFT data eventually leads to diminishing improvements.
+To break this plateau, MSRL employs a multi-granularity reward system that integrates both textual and visual feedback.
+At the textual level, rule-based rewards validate fine-grained code details, while at the visual level, a model-based reward assesses the structural similarity between rendered code and ground-truth charts.
+We implement a two-stage curriculum training strategy, first optimizing the model with textual rewards and then incorporating visual signals for further enhancement.
+Experimental results demonstrate that MSRL substantially breaks the SFT plateau, improving high-level metrics by 6.2\% and 9.9\% on ChartMimic and ReachQA benchmarks, respectively.
+Notably, our method outperforms all existing approaches in the chart domain and achieves competitive results with advanced closed-source models.